 Possible Tax Impacts

-Reducing adjusted gross income (AGI) has a ripple effort, impacting other parts of your tax return that are calculated based on your AGI.
-The net investment income tax, the premium assistance tax credit, the child tax credit, and the itemized deduction for medical expenses, for example, are all calculated, in part, by referring to your AGI.
-Therefore, reducing your AGI can reduce your taxes directly (by reducing your income), but it can also increase other deductions, increase other tax credits, or reduce other taxes.
+Reducing your AGI has a ripple effort as well, impacting other parts of your tax return that are calculated based on your AGI.
+The net investment income tax, the child tax credit, and the itemized deduction for medical expenses, are all calculated based on your AGI.

+Reducing your AGI can reduce your taxes directly by reducing your income, and it can also increase other deductions, increase other tax credits, or reduce other taxes.